 Lilian Timveos was appointed Senator for the Midlands Province, covering 28 constituencies, since August 2013.
 She was the Chief Whip in The Senate and she was once elected Chairperson of the Thematic Committee on HIV/AIDS in the Senate.
 The Movement for Democratic Change President, Advocate Nelson Chamisa, subsequently appointed Hon.
 Senator Timveos Alternative Secretary and Spokesperson for Domestic Affairs, a role she used effectively to keep the government in check and to articulate MDC-T positions on crucial issues.

 Timveos worked very hard to maintain party unity and cohesion in the Midlands South Province, where she was Treasurer and Chaired the Province 2 terms until she was elected into the executive.
 She was instrumental in saving the lives of thousands of MDC-supporters and officials from the clutches of Zanu PF militias in Mberengwa, often accommodating some of the victims in her own home.
 She and her family also contributed immensely towards the liberty of thousands of falsely arrested and accused activists, providing bail money and fines.

-Recalled from Parliament
+Recall from Parliament

 Timveos, Thabitha Khumalo, Chalton Hwende, Prosper Mutseyami were recalled from Parliament by former MDC-T interim president Thokozani Khupe in 2020 after being accused of supporting MDC Alliance leader Nelson Chamisa.